opentdf/otdfctl/docs/man/decrypt/_index.md

     - name: no-verify-assertions
       description: disable verification of assertions
       default: false
+    - name: with-assertion-verification-keys
+      description: >
+        EXPERIMENTAL: JSON string of keys to verify signed assertions.
+See examples for more information.
 ---

 Decrypt a Trusted Data Format (TDF) file and output the contents to stdout or a file in the current working directory.